Fair Division with Two-Sided Preferences: Pareto Optimality

-\begin{proof} Let $\mathcal{W}$ be the set of all MNW allocations, and let $A$ be an allocation that is PO within $\mathcal{W}$---such an allocation must exist because otherwise there would be an infinite sequence of Pareto improvements in~$\mathcal{W}$.
+\begin{proof} Let $\mathcal{W}$ be the set of all MNW allocations, and let $A$ be an allocation that is PO within~$\mathcal{W}$---such an allocation must exist because otherwise there would be an infinite sequence of Pareto improvements in~$\mathcal{W}$.
 It is known that every MNW allocation is EF1 \citep{CaragiannisKuMo19}, so $A$ is EF1.
 We claim that $A$ is PO within the set of all allocations.
 Suppose to the contrary that there is a Pareto improvement~$A'$ of~$A$.
 Since $v_i(A_i') \ge v_i(A_i)$ for all $i\in T$, $A'$ must also be an MNW allocation.
 However, this contradicts the assumption that $A$ is PO within $\mathcal{W}$. \end{proof}

 Given \Cref{thm:MNW}, a natural question is whether there exists a polynomial-time algorithm that computes an allocation guaranteed by the theorem.
-However, this question is open even for one-sided preferences.\footnote{A pseudopolynomial-time algorithm for this problem was given by \citet{BarmanKrVa18}.} We demonstrate next that, in two special cases, such an algorithm exists.
-The first case is when the teams have \emph{binary valuations}, meaning that each team has value either $0$ or $1$ for each player.
-In this case, it turns out that \Cref{alg:SS-EF1} computes an EF1 and PO allocation in polynomial time.\footnote{With binary valuations, the set $\widehat{P}^-$ in \Cref{alg:SS-EF1} is empty, so the algorithm can be simplified.}
+However, this question is open even for one-sided preferences.\footnote{A pseudopolynomial-time algorithm for this problem was given by \citet{BarmanKrVa18}.} Next, we demonstrate that, in two special cases, such an algorithm exists.
+The first case is when the teams have \emph{binary valuations}, meaning that each team has value either $0$ or $1$ for each participant.
+In this case, it turns out that \Cref{alg:SS-EF1} already computes an EF1 and PO allocation in polynomial time.
+(With binary valuations, the set $\widehat{P}^-$ in \Cref{alg:SS-EF1} is empty, so the algorithm can be simplified.)
+Note that for one-sided preferences and binary valuations, an MNW allocation can be found in polynomial time \citep{DarmannSc15,BarmanKrVa18-2}, and such an allocation is guaranteed to be EF1 and PO \citep{CaragiannisKuMo19}.

 \begin{theorem} For any instance with binary valuations, \Cref{alg:SS-EF1} computes an EF1 and PO allocation in polynomial time. \end{theorem}

 \begin{proof} Since EF1 and polynomial-time computability were already shown in the proof of \Cref{thm:individual-stable}, it is sufficient to establish PO.